-Young Palmetto Books is an ongoing series of educational South Carolina focused books for young readers.
+Young Palmetto Books is a series of educational South Carolina-focused books for young readers.
 This series, published by the University of South Carolina Press, highlights South Carolina writers and subjects in smartly crafted books for children and young adults featuring educational themes and supporting materials for teachers and parents.
 In the spirit of the university's growing interests in K-12 outreach, this series expands USC Press's efforts to the benefit of younger generations of readers in partnership with the South Carolina Center for Children's Books and Literacy and its Cocky's Reading Express statewide literacy outreach program.

 Karen Heid, senior director of academic planning and associate professor of art, Augusta University

 Kim Shealy Jeffcoat, director of development, College of Arts and Sciences, University of South Carolina

 Dianne Johnson, professor, Department of English, University of South Carolina